🕒 Updated October 16, 2025

 - Measurement: GA4 + attribution.

-- UTM everywhere, track ROAS/CPA + view-through if relevant.
+- Use UTMs everywhere, and track ROAS/CPA + view-through when relevant.